smithy-lang/smithy-kotlin/docs/design/interceptors.md

 Interceptors may be registered directly or via runtime plugins (TBD).
 Interceptors will be registered and executed in a deterministic order:

-* Interceptors registered via. smithy default plugins
+1. Smithy default plugins
-* (AWS Services) Interceptors registered via AWS default plugins (AWS SDKs only)
+2. AWS default plugins (AWS SDKs only)
-* Interceptors registered via. service-customization plugins
+3. Service-customization plugins
-* Interceptors registered via. client-level plugins
+4. Client-level plugins
-* Interceptors registered via. client-level configuration
+5. Client-level configuration
-* Interceptors registered via. operation-level plugins
+6. Operation-level plugins
-* Interceptors registered via operation-level configuration
+7. Operation-level configuration

 ## Example Usage